 TER is a measure of the fund’s total trading costs as a percentage of the average total assets of the fund.
 This is a cost that the investor bears for investing in the fund, which depends on the amount of trading conducted by the manager of the fund.

-TER is an element of cost that impacts the performance of the fund.
-In seeking to minimize our client’s total cost of owning a fund, Invisor pays specific attention to the TER of a fund in selecting funds for inclusion in client portfolios.
+MERs and TERs are elements of cost that impact the performance of a fund.
+To minimize our client’s total cost of owning a fund, we pay attention to the MER and TER when selecting funds for client portfolios.